62 Pages Posted: 15 Nov 2017 Last revised: 19 Feb 2020

-We estimate and analyze the ex ante higher order moments of stock market returns.
-We document that even and odd higher-order moments are strongly negatively correlated, creating periods where the return distribution is riskier because it is more left-skewed and fat tailed.
-Such higher-moment risk is negatively correlated with variance and past returns, meaning that it peaks during calm periods.
-The variation in higher-moment risk is large and causes the probability of a two-sigma loss on the market portfolio to vary from 3.3% to 11% percent over the sample, peaking in calm periods such as just before the onset of the financial crisis.
-In addition, we argue that an increase in higher- moment risk works as an "uncertainty shock" that deters firms from investing.
-Consistent with this argument, more higher-moment risk predicts lower future industrial production.
+We use a new method to estimate ex ante higher order moments of stock market returns from option prices.
+Even and odd number higher order moments are strongly negatively correlated, creating periods where the return distribution is riskier because it is more left-skewed and fat tailed.
+The higher-moment risk increases in good times when variance is lower and prices are higher.
+This time variation is inconsistent with disaster-based models where disaster risk, and thus higher-moment risk, peaks in bad times.
+The variation in higher-moment risk also has important implications for investors as it causes the probability of a three-sigma loss on the market portfolio to vary from 0.7% to 1.9% percent over the sample, peaking in calm periods such as just before the onset of the financial crisis.

 Keywords: asset pricing, financial economics, higher order moments, tail risk